markbastian/keg-party/README.md

 ```

 - In your repl, do the following:
+    - If you aren't using the default port, ensure your app has the `KEG_PARTY_PORT` environment variable set
     - `(require '[keg-party.clients.rest-client :as kprc])`
     - `(kprc/tap-in!)` or `(kprc/tap-in! "username")` where username is whatever
       username or id you want to show up in the tap stream.
 When no username is